blade-ui-kit/docs/logout.md

 ## Basic Usage

-The most basic usage of the component is defining an action is by referencing it as a self-closed tag:
+The most basic usage of the component is as a self-closed tag:

 ```html
 <x-logout class="text-gray-500" />